BennettJames/gotes/README.md

 [`gotes.Cache`][cache] as a drop-in.
 This takes a wave, and returns a cached version of it.

-For some cases, this can dramatically increase performance.
-For example, the piano note uses a cached version that is less than 90% as expensive and is within 0.1% accuracy.
+This can dramatically increase performance for some waves.
+For example, the piano note uses a cached version that is ~10% as expensive and is within 0.1% accuracy.

 The cache has been tuned to represent what I consider a strong balance between